wycks/WordPhing/README.md

 If there are problems during install you can run WordPhing in debug and verbose modes or both.

-For example: `"phing install -verbose -debug"`
+For example: `"phing wp-install -verbose -debug"`

 If you want something that has a lot more features please check out WP-CLI. https://github.com/wp-cli/wp-cli

 ##Todo

+- Database dump
 - Add git & svn support
 - Add Rsync support
 - Add Amazon support